 How to fix leaks in the A/C system?

-In most cases, this can be cured by adding a refrigerant with a proven stop leak additive and O-ring conditioner.
-A premium all-in-one solution such as A/C Pro® contains stop leak additives and O-ring conditioners that will stop these leaks in most cases.
+In most cases, leaks can be cured by adding a refrigerant with a proven stop leak additive and O-ring conditioner such as premium all-in-one solution A/C Pro®.
 In addition to refrigerant, A/C Pro® also contains special lubricants that help to extend the life of your compressor.
-A/C Pro® is specifically designed to be as close to “foolproof” as possible.
-It can be used by people who know basically nothing about how a car air conditioner works or what refrigerant is.
-It requires no tools and no mechanical experience, making it literally one of the simplest car repairs you can do.
+It‘s specifically designed to be as close to “foolproof” as possible, so it can be used by people who know basically nothing about how a car air conditioner works, or even what refrigerant is.
+It requires zero tools or mechanical experience – it’s literally one of the simplest car repairs you can do.

-You should also check to make sure there are dust caps on the service ports of your A/C, and that the Schrader valve is not loose.
-If there are no dust caps, you can purchase a valve repair kit for a few dollars that contains caps for both the high and low side port, and a tool for tightening the Schrader valve.
-Dust caps on service ports are not an “optional” item, they are an integral part of maintaining the refrigerant in your car’s A/C system, and are a common leak point for many systems.
+You should also check to make sure there are dust caps on the service ports of your A/C and that the Schrader valve is not loose.
+If there are no dust caps, you can purchase a valve repair kit that contains caps for both the high and low side port and a tool for tightening the Schrader valve.
+Dust caps on service ports are not an optional item.
+They are an integral part of maintaining the refrigerant in your car’s A/C system and could be the reason that your car A/C doesn‘t work.

 To see how quick and easy it can be to get your car blowing cold air again, check out our video gallery.
-If you have other questions about recharging your vehicle’s A/C System you can Ask the Pro or give us a call, toll-free at 1-888-318-5454.
+If the heat doesn't work in your car, or you have other questions about recharging your vehicle’s A/C System, contact us, or give us a call - toll-free at 1-888-318-5454.